 Indeed, Anthropic’s researchers have found constitutional AI to be an effective way of not only improving the text responses of AI models, but also making them easier for people to understand and control.
 Because the system is, in a sense, talking to itself in a way humans can comprehend, its methods for choosing what responses to give are more “interpretable” than other models — a major, ongoing challenge with advanced AI.

 Meanwhile, Anthropic’s approach is coming at a time of breakneck progress in artificial intelligence, particularly when it comes to generative AI.
 Content generation is altering the way we live, work and create — causing heightened concerns around everything from plagiarism to employment discrimination.
-And despite the U.S. government’s best efforts, legislation is having a hard time keeping up.
+And despite the U.S. government’s best efforts, legislation is having a hard time keeping up when it comes to national regulatory safety measures.

 Ultimately, Anthropic hopes its focus on safety will help make generative AI a more stable and trustworthy technology, and that its enthusiasm will catch on in the rest of the artificial intelligence industry.